-How to Testify
+How to Testify and Submit Written Testimony

-Testimony about Items on the Agenda
+1. Items on the Agenda

 Groups or organizations wishing to make a presentation are asked to designate one spokesperson in the interest of time and to avoid repetition.

-- First hearing - 3 minutes for individuals and 12 minutes for groups
+First hearing - 3 minutes for individuals and 12 minutes for groups

-- Additional hearings - 2 minutes for individuals and 5 minutes for groups
+Additional hearings - 2 minutes for individuals and 5 minutes for groups

-Oral Communication from the Public*
+2. Communication from the Public **

 There are two opportunities for oral communication with the Board:

-- Second Opportunity: At the conclusion of all regular business.
+Second Opportunity: At the conclusion of all regular business.
 This second opportunity is time-limited to five (5) minutes per individual and a maximum of 30 minutes total.
 This period may include communications on agenda items for which no period for public testimony was provided.